Where Is Springfield?

 But for years, Groening refused to let on the Simpson’s real home, enjoying the ambiguity.
 Everyone could (and many did) believe that this Springfield was their Springfield.
 Given the nature of town life in The Simpsons, this may be something of a worrisome prospect.
 But maybe it isn’t just that the name “Springfield” is synonymous with eccentric citizenry and utterly incompetent local government.
 Maybe there’s something about how the characters from The Simpsons never try to pretend they’re better than they actually are, something about they’re being average people trying to get along in seemingly average circumstances that everyone responds to.
-We love the Simpsons because they are like us at our absolute worst and most ridiculous.
+We love the Simpsons because they are like us at our absolute worst and at our most ridiculous.

 This affinity may lead to an almost fanatical level of devotion.
-In February to celebrate the show’s 500th episode, two Simpsons fans from California broke the Guinness World Record for consecutive hours spent watching television by watching every existing episode without stopping.
-All told, this was almost ninety strait hours of television.
-Pictures of Homer Simpson have been hand painted in imitation of Van Gogh’s blue backed self-portrait and Munch’s “The Scream.” when the voice actors for the Japanese series were replaced by bigger Japanese stars for the movie, fans from the country set up websites and forums to protest this alteration.
+In February to celebrate the show’s 500th episode, two Simpsons fans from California broke the Guinness World Record for consecutive hours spent watching television by watching every episode in one sitting.
+All told, this was almost ninety straight hours of television.
+Pictures of Homer Simpson have been hand painted in imitation of Van Gogh’s blue backed self-portrait and Munch’s The Scream.
+When the voice actors for the Japanese series were replaced by bigger Japanese stars for the movie, fans from the country set up websites and forums to protest this alteration.
 With tag lines like, “Save the Simpsons!” it was clear their love of the series inspired them to attempt to maintain its integrity in the face of an attempt to boost the movie at the Japanese box office.
 In Europe, a German company has been battling it out for the rights to keep producing Duff.
 Google Translate informs me that their red backed ad reads, “How to become a legend?” which seems appropriate for such an iconic beer, if a bit over-literal in the translation.